Set up a discretionary trust that specifically excludes certain classes of beneficiaries.

 Cleardocs Discretionary Trust Minutes Package — keeping proper records

-Cleardocs offers a stamping service for deeds executed in Victoria.
-You can select the option for Cleardocs to duty stamp your trust deeds with the State Revenue Office Victoria on your behalf when you set up your trust.
+Cleardocs offers a stamping service for deeds executed in Victoria and New South Wales.
+You can select the option for Cleardocs to duty stamp your trust deeds with the State Revenue Office in Victoria and New South Wales on your behalf when you set up your trust.

 Seek legal advice